-As is depicted in Figure 3, we can reduce the discrimination on the sensitive group at the expense of some reduction at the accuracy of the classifier.
+As is depicted in Figure 2, we can reduce the discrimination on the sensitive group at the expense of some reduction at the accuracy of the classifier.
 As expected, as the level of discrimination increases in the data, the amount of the accuracy of the classifier that needs to be sacrificed for removing the discrimination increases.
 We need to be careful using this technique, as there are occasions where discrimination may be put on the favorable group.
 This phenomenon is also unfair.
-Surprisingly, in some cases like Figure 3(f), the fair decision tree outperforms the standard decision tree in terms of accuracy.
-This phenomenon has been reported in [10] as well.
-Note that in all the experiments the relabeling technique with no limitation on the label of the leaf have been used, which means, both leaves with + and - labels may get relabeled.
+Surprisingly, in some cases like Figure 2(c), the fair decision tree outperforms the standard decision tree in terms of accuracy.
+This phenomenon has been reported in [5] as well.

-The chart in Figure 4, demonstrates the level of discrimination in the fair decision tree and its accuracy for different settings of parameter $\epsilon$ .
-As expected, the accuracy of the fair decision tree is lower when $\epsilon$ is smaller.
-Here, we use the receipt log and delay in traces as the class situation feature.
+The chart in Figure 3, demonstrates the level of discrimination in the fair decision tree and its accuracy for different settings of parameter ε .
+As expected, the accuracy of the fair decision tree is lower when ε is smaller.
+Here, we use delay in traces as the class situation feature.